microsoft/garnet/website/docs/commands/raw-string.md

 * NX -- Only set the key if it does not already exist.
 * XX -- Only set the key if it already exists.
 * KEEPTTL -- Retain the time to live associated with the key.
 * RETAINETAG -- Update the Etag associated with the previous key-value pair, while setting the new value for the key.
 If no etag existed on the previous key-value pair this will create the new key-value pair without any etag as well.
+This is a Garnet specific command, you can read more about ETag support [here](../commands/garnet-specific-commands#native-etag-support)

 #### Resp Reply